 In January of 1940, some of the leading trust officers and insurance professionals in Washington, D.C. organized the Insurance-Trust Council.
-In 1958, the Council was expanded to include certified public accounts and lawyers.
+In 1958, the Council was expanded to include certified public accountants and lawyers.
 In 1988, it was expanded to include financial planners.
 Since then, the Council has been further expanded to include other professionals in the estate planning community, business valuation specialists and charitable giving professionals.
 The Council is a corporation organized under the law of the District of Columbia as the Washington, D.C.
 Estate Planning Council, with approximately 250 active members.
 The Council is a member of the National Association of Estate Planners and Councils.

 The responsibility for carrying out the Council’s objectives and activities rests in a nine member Board of Directors consisting of four officers, four directors and one ex officio director who is the immediate past President.
 The officers and directors are elected by the membership and consist of representatives available from the disciplines that make up the membership of the Council and are assisted by the Membership, Arrangements, Programs and other committees listed on the Committees & Past Presidents page.